csgillespie/efficientR/main.md

 The solution was simple.
 A [single commit](https://github.com/ropensci/stplanr/commit/c834abf7d0020c6fbb33845572d6be4801f31f47) made `line2route()` more than *ten times faster* and substantially shorter.
 This potentially saved the project from failure.
 The moral of this story is that efficient programming is not merely a desirable skill: it can be *essential*.
 <!-- Add references to the above anecdote if appropriate -->

 There are many concepts and skills that are language agnostic.
 Much of knowledge imparted in this book should be relevant to programming in other languages (and other technical activities beyond programming).
-There are strong reasons for focussing on efficiency in one language, however: in R simply using replacement functions from a different package can greatly improve efficiency, as discussed in relation to reading in text files Chapter 5.
+There are strong reasons for focussing on efficiency in one language, however in R simply using replacement functions from a different package can greatly improve efficiency, as discussed in relation to reading in text files Chapter \@ref(input-output).
 This level of detail, with reproducible examples, would not be possible in a general purpose 'efficient programming' book.
 Skills for efficient working, that apply beyond R programming, are covered in the next section.

 ## Cross-transferable skills for efficiency